-European and U.S. health agencies including the U.S. Food and Drug Administration (FDA) are warning that popular heartburn drug Zantac, and other generic or store brand formulations of over-the-counter acid-reducers and prescription forms of Ranitidine, may contain a cancer-causing agent, N-nitrosodimethylamine (NDMA).
+European and U.S. health agencies including the U.S. Food and Drug Administration (FDA) have warned that popular heartburn drug Zantac, and other generic or store brand formulations of over-the-counter acid-reducers and prescription forms of Ranitidine, may contain a cancer-causing agent, N-nitrosodimethylamine (NDMA).

 - Dairy products

-However, it’s found in such low amounts in food and water that the FDA considers them safe for consumption.
 NDMA levels in Zantac and Ranitidine products, however, have been found to be 3,000 to 26,000 times higher than legally allowed levels which were set by the FDA.
-NDMA is what led to the recall of valsartan and losartan in 2018.
+NDMA is one of the chemicals which led to the recall of blood pressure medications, valsartan and losartan, in 2018.

-The presence of NDMA in Zantac and other drugs with ranitidine was discovered by a private company called Valisure.
-Valisure alerted the FDA and said that there had actually been clues pointing to the cancer risk of Zantac and other ranitidine-based drugs from medical studies published as early as the 1980s.
-However, Zantac and the other drugs were not recalled and there was no FDA warning until 2019.
+The presence of NDMA in Zantac and other drugs with ranitidine was discovered by private company Valisure.
+Valisure alerted the FDA of their findings and has identified information regarding the cancer risk of Zantac and other ranitidine-based drugs in medical studies published as early as the 1980s.

 What Other Drugs Have NDMA?

 Recently, other medications including the prescription high blood pressure medication, Diovan, or its generic, valsartan, have been under investigation for contamination with NDMA and similar agents.
 The FDA has required that a number of similar Angiotensin II Receptor Blockers (ARBs) be recalled for contamination with NDMA and similar chemicals.
 All ARB contamination appears to have originated at pharmaceutical ingredient manufacturing plants in China and India.